alertlogic/azure-collector/README.md

    * ACCOUNT ID
    * TOKEN

 Use the authentication token returned in the response to create access keys for the Azure application deployed in the next section.
-Issue the following curl command (where `<TOKEN>` is the auth token, `<ACCOUNT_ID>` is the account id, and `<USER_ID>` is the user id returned above):
+Issue the following curl command (where `<TOKEN>` is the auth token, `<ACCOUNT_ID>` is the account ID, and `<USER_ID>` is the user ID returned above):

 ```
 curl -X POST -H "x-aims-auth-token: <TOKEN>" https://api.global-services.global.alertlogic.com/aims/v1/<ACCOUNT_ID>/users/<USER_ID>/access_keys